OlivierLD/ROB/GET_STARTED.md

 This document should help anyone who's not familiar with programming, build, and such technologies.
 If that is not the case, please do let me know, log a bug or a request.

-From this page, you will learn how to install the required software to build and run the whole stuff, _from the git repo_.
+From this page, you will learn:
+- how to install the required software
+- how to build and run the whole stuff, _from the git repo_.

 In other documents, we will explain how to do a build, and run its result on another (production) machine, without having the production machine to deal with or care about the repo.

-There will be a dedicated section, describing the way to _build and deploy_ the result to another machine, without having to deal with the repository, which is obviously not required at runtime.
+There will be a dedicated section, describing the way to _build and deploy_ the result to another machine, _**without**_ having to deal with the repository, which is obviously not required at runtime.

 > _**<big>Note</big>**_: